a-giuliano/proyecto_titi/csv-to-json/README.txt

 Instructions on how to convert a .xlsx file of tree data to CSV and then JSON format:

 1) Download the .xlsx file from Google Sheets as a CSV file (with utf-8 encoding).
+Can also download files from Excel as CSV with utf-8 encoding, and these steps will work the same way.

 2) Move the file to the directory with the files formatCSV.sh and CSVtoJSON.py (or subdirectory).